 What you need to know

-- Lasers must be registered with EHS using the Laser Registration Form Below.
+- All class 3B and 4 Lasers must be registered with EHS using the Laser Registration Form Below.

 - Laser inventories are managed using the EHSA Onsite database.